Fred's move to Manchester United was processed while he was away representing Brazil at the World Cup finals.

 The Reds have landed the left-footed playmaker – who, at the age of 25, is still yet to reach his peak and has many years ahead of him.

-The Belo Horizonte-born star becomes the Reds’ second signing of the summer, on the back of playing a key role in Shakhtar Donetsk’s successful title defence in Ukraine.
+The Belo Horizonte-born star joined the Reds in the summer of 2018, on the back of playing a key role in Shakhtar Donetsk’s successful title defence in Ukraine.

 But he arguably reserved his most impressive displays in 2017/18 for the UEFA Champions League, in which he came up against United’s cross-city rivals Manchester City during the group stage and was instrumental in bringing an end to a long unbeaten run at the start of the season for Pep Guardiola’s side.

 Fred also demonstrated his goalscoring prowess in the knockout stages of Europe’s elite competition, making the headlines after scoring a stunning free-kick as Shakhtar beat Roma 2-1 in a round-of-16 first-leg tie.